 Download the Playground Safety Checklist

 Ask your child’s principal to walk around the school campus with you and the Playground Safety Checklist.
 This “safety report card” will bring to light any potential safety hazards including equipment with missing or broken parts, guardrail requirements, the posting of playground rules and much more.
 As you walk through the school with your child’s principal, using the “safety report card” can truly shine light on the importance of National Playground Safety Week.

 When accidents happen, use a reliable, experienced source of help

 Unfortunately, children are hurt on playgrounds every day.
 Most commonly, children experience serious injury from falls during climbing, swinging, overhead ladders, and slides.
 And of these accidents, 15 percent are considered severe or debilitating.
 When accidents like these happen, it’s important to talk to experienced legal counsel who can walk you through the process of recovery for your child’s serious injury including recovery for medical bills, pain and suffering, or a loss of quality of life.
-Call the Law Offices of Michael Pines at 1-858-551-2090 or contact us online if your child has been injured in a playground accident.
+Call Pines Salomon Injury Lawyers at 1-858-551-2090 or contact us online if your child has been injured in a playground accident.

 For more information on National Playground Safety Week

 If you’d like to find out more about National Playground Safety Week, log onto http://www.playgroundsafety.org/ for tips on getting the program approved in our state.
 Let’s band together as San Diegans and bring National Playground Safety Week to California.
 It’s more important than ever to spare children from needless injury.
 Let’s do our part to avoid accidents and make a difference.